maoxiaoyue/hypgo/README.md

 ### Why I Open-Sourced HypGo

-These results were too significant to keep private.
+These results were too significant — I wanted to share them publicly.
 Cross-border latency affects millions of applications worldwide, and developers shouldn't have to build HTTP/3 support from scratch.
 HypGo was born from real-world pain and delivers real-world results.

 Beyond just HTTP/3, I realized modern applications need:
 - **Docker integration** for consistent deployments
 - **Hot reload** for developer productivity
-- **Message queues** for scalable architectures

 Every feature in HypGo comes from actual production needs, tested under real traffic, and proven to deliver results.